Preview and Share

 Password Protect a Design

-Security is highly important to many projects, so we included an option to lock your prototypes with a password for Enterprise customers.
+Security is highly important to many projects, so we included an option to lock your prototypes with a password.
+It's available for all paid plans.
 If you want all your projects to have an automatically generated password, just go to the Manage the Account tab in your Account settings and check the Force password for all projects checkbox.
 Then, every prototype will have a password which you can later change when sharing your designs.
-To edit the automatically generated password, just click Change password on the Share modal.
+To edit the automatically-generated password, just click Change password on the Share modal.

 When you send a password-protected preview link to someone, they UXPin will ask them to provide a password before they can actually see it.